6 Key Strategies for Healthcare During a Pandemic

 The United States is seeing peak COVID-19 cases, hospitalizations, and deaths.
-The rollout of vaccines is welcome news but it will realistically take a little longer for the pandemic to be brought under control.
+The rollout of vaccines is welcome news.
+However, it will realistically take a little longer for the pandemic to be brought under control.
 In the interim, it is important for Healthcare businesses not to lose sight of the strategies that have helped sustain their financial health thus far.
-Focusing on the following keys will help you ride out the rest of the pandemic and serve you well beyond it.
+Focusing on the following points will help you continue providing healthcare during a pandemic and serve you well beyond it.

 - Loyal patient base: Maintain a loyal and engaged patient base to help ensure a consistent patient flow and a full schedule.
 Patients continue to expect medical facilities to maintain social distancing and other safety precautions.
 So do not let up on your efforts to ensure safety.